dfinity/agent-js/README.md

 * [commitlint.yml](./.github/workflows/commitlint.yml) - Run [commitlint](https://commitlint.js.org/#/) on every git commit message.

 When developing these configuration files, you may test with [nektos/act](https://github.com/nektos/act).
 Please do your best to keep all workflows working with act.

+### Master Branch Conventions and Mergify

+All commits in the master branch should come from squashed GitHub Pull Requests, and those commit messages should follow the [conventionalcommits.org](https://conventionalcommits.org) syntax.

+Mergify can take care of enforcing all of this.
+Just add the `automerge-squash` label to PRs that Mergify should merge.
+This policy is configured via [./.mergify.yml](./.mergify).